 Greek Gigantes are, not surprisingly, GIANT beans!
 In this recipe, the gigantes are slow cooked in a rich tomato sauce until perfectly creamy and tender.
 Serve over toasted crusty bread for an easy vegetarian meal!

-Okay, so about the Greek gigantes.
-Huge in size, and huge in flavor.
-You can find them on Amazon (see below), or substitute Lima beans.
+Okay, so about the Greek gigantes, otherwise known as gigantes plaki, is a popular Mediterranean dish.
+The beans are a type of large white bean that is both huge in size, and huge in flavor.
+You can find them on Amazon, or substitute in Lima beans.

 I’m super lazy about beans, so I decided to make this a slow cooker recipe.
 Just throw everything in, turn it on, and walk away.
 SO EASY.